Bricktech2000/Notes/notes/common knowledge.md

 # Common Knowledge

-**definition** _common knowledge_ is the knowledge that is known by everyone or nearly everyone, usually with reference to the community in which the term is used. &mdash; Wikipedia
+**definition** _common knowledge_ is the [[knowledge]] that is known by everyone or nearly everyone, usually with reference to the community in which the term is used &mdash; Wikipedia

 [[referencing sources]] is not required when it comes to [[common knowledge]]